TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 3/2 Kings 3.6.md

 ---

-And king Jehoram went out of Samaria at that time, and mustered all Israel.
+King Jehoram went out of Samaria at that time, and mustered all Israel.